Overview

 History of Art and Architecture at Trinity

 Trinity boasts a wide range of expertise in art and architecture from the medieval to contemporary periods.
-Direct experience of objects, artworks, and buildings is fundamental to the discipline and Dublin’s impressive collections of paintings and sculpture, together with its rich architectural heritage provide an ideal basis for study.
-The proximity of the University to the city’s many museums and galleries renders site visits a central and distinctive feature of the undergraduate programme, and particular emphasis is placed on student engagement with the national collections.
+Direct experience of objects, artworks, and buildings is fundamental to the discipline and Dublin’s impressive collections of paintings and sculpture, together with its rich architectural heritage provides an ideal basis for study.
+The proximity of Trinity to the city’s many museums and galleries renders site visits a central and distinctive feature of the undergraduate programme, and particular emphasis is placed on student engagement with the national collections.
 The Douglas Hyde Gallery, one of Ireland’s leading contemporary art galleries, is situated at Trinity.
 The Trinity campus is famous for having some of Ireland’s most outstanding buildings, from the eighteenth century up to the present.
-The University also has a major collection of manuscripts, paintings and sculpture, and a student committee assists the curator in managing this collection.
+The university also has a major collection of manuscripts, paintings and sculpture, and a student committee assists the curator in managing this collection.

 Pathways